 The skin stretches to accommodate body mass.
-The skin lacks elasticity when rapidly losing weight resulting in loose, sagging skin after bariatric surgery.
+The skin lacks elasticity when rapidly losing weight resulting in loose, sagging skin after MBS.
 The amount of excess skin will depend on several factors, many of which are out of your control.

 Most people are concerned about their excess skin because of cosmetic reasons.
 Luckily, there are many ways to help tighten loose skin after gastric bypass, without resorting to surgery.

-This article will offer methods that can help tighten excess skin and allow you to improve your body image after weight loss surgery.
+This article will offer methods that will support the tightening of excess skin and allow you to feel more positive about your body image after weight loss surgery.
 The surgical vs non-surgical routes will be compared against one another and some helpful advice and tips will be provided below.

-How Do You Avoid Loose Skin After Gastric Bypass Surgery?
+How Do You Manage Loose Skin After Gastric Bypass Surgery?

-There are many non-surgical ways to minimize excess skin after bariatric surgery.
+There are many non-surgical ways to manage excess skin after metabolic and bariatric surgery.
 The main methods are healthy eating and balanced diet, regular exercise, and a good skincare routine.

 A Healthy Diet

-A healthy and balanced diet, including lots of protein and a variety of vitamins and minerals, can help to minimize the amount of excess skin.
-The protein can aid in maintaining and building lean muscle during the rapid weight loss phase.
-It can also help with the all-around recovery after gastric bypass surgery.
+A healthy and balanced diet, including lots of protein and a variety of vitamins and minerals, can help to manage the amount of excess skin.
+Protein can support maintaining and building lean muscle during the rapid weight loss phase.
+It can also help with the all-around recovery after gastric bypass surgery.*

-Unfortunately, rapid weight loss after bariatric surgery is not just fat loss.
+Unfortunately, rapid weight loss after metabolic and bariatric surgery is not just fat loss.
 The body is also cutting water and muscle.
-A high-protein diet will allow you to retain and build muscle in order to fill out the skin and help prevent saggy, loose skin from developing.
+A high-protein diet will support retention and muscle building in order to fill out the skin and help saggy, loose skin.

-Eating enough protein will improve the elasticity of your skin and allow your skin to take the shape of your new body structure.
+Eating enough protein will support the elasticity of your skin and allow it to take the shape of your new body structure.
 Select amino acids that make up protein can aid in natural collagen formation that can directly affect skin elasticity.
-If you are unable to consume or unsure what foods to eat in order to promote natural collagen formation, there are collagen supplements available to assist in this process.
-Collagen after bariatric surgery may provide increased benefits for more than just skin elasticity.
+If you are unable to consume or unsure what foods to eat in order to promote natural collagen formation, there are collagen supplements available to support this process.
+Collagen after metabolic and bariatric surgery may provide benefits for more than just skin elasticity.*

 You can use bariatric whey protein as a healthy source of protein in your new diet.
-Bariatric surgery vitamins are also really important in maintaining overall health after surgery, but also improving skin elasticity.
-The bariatric vitamins that you should be taking daily after surgery will include vitamins C, A, E, and B-complex that play a direct role in skin health.
+Metabolic and bariatric surgery vitamins are also really important in supporting overall health after surgery, but also play a role in skin elasticity.
+The bariatric vitamins that you should be taking daily after surgery will include vitamins C, A, E, and B-complex that play a direct role in skin health.*

 There are other bariatric supplements available like hair, skin and nails vitamins and collagen powders.
 Before purchasing additional supplements, consult with your healthcare provider to ensure they are suitable for your individual needs.*

 Try to drink a minimum of 64 ounces of water daily.
 This consumption can be increased to a maximum of 100 ounces per day.
-Water promotes hydration, skin health and elasticity.
+Water supports hydration, skin health and elasticity.